Indigenous Arts Campus at Evergreen

 Reclaiming Space for Indigenous Arts for Future Generations

-Through the use of the new facilities, artists are able to work in media not readily available to them at home, while being mentored by master artists from around the world.
-The Indigenous Arts Campus has drawn established artists from around the world who bring their artistic excellence, international networks and unique cultural experiences.
+The Indigenous Arts Campus draws established artists who bring their artistic excellence, international networks and unique cultural experiences.
+In these facilities, artists are able to work in media not readily available to them at home, while being mentored by other master artists from around the world.

 Our Indigenous Arts Campus